2026 Tariff Governance for Global Supply Chain

 Tariff shifts impact sourcing, pricing, customer demand and financial forecasting.
 Without C-suite coordination, companies risk fragmented decision making, increased costs, reduced agility and eroded margins.

 When chief supply chain officers (CSCOs), CFOs and CEOs align on tariff exposure and response strategies, organizations can more easily balance cost, risk and resilience.
-This enables faster decision making, better scenario planning and a shared understanding of trade-offs — turning tariff volatility into a strategic advantage.
+This enables faster decision making, better scenario planning and a shared understanding of trade-offs — turning supply chain disruption into a strategic advantage.

 See Gartner research in action at our supply chain conferences and events.